Looking for Depression Treatment?

 That’s a great question!
 Here’s the things that set me apart:

-- My primary approaches to therapy are Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) which are based on empirically-validated, researched theories that are widely accepted to work with depression and other mental health conditions.
-What this means is that the therapy techniques I use have been proven to work!
-While there are many approaches to therapy, I’ve opted to use these methods because they produce results and resonate with me and and my clients in a way that makes sense.
-No psychobabble, lying on the couch, or vague goals.
+- My primary approaches to therapy are Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) which are based on empirically-validated, researched theories that are proven to work with depression and other mental health conditions.